Available with Business Analyst license.

 Traditionally, Business Analyst has been delivered as a solution product with a local dataset available for install on individual machines.
 Business Analyst can also execute many of its tasks by connecting to services hosted in ArcGIS Online.
 Benefits of using online services include immediate access to demographic data updates for the U.S and international, additional report templates, and integration with ArcGIS Online My Content features.
 Once connected to ArcGIS Online, Business Analyst workflows are enabled in both local and online mode.
 For example using Drive Time Trade Areas, Business Analyst can run a service area based on a locally installed network dataset and routing algorithm, or the ArcGIS Online API.
 The resulting outputs are saved locally as feature classes regardless of the dataset mode.

 To connect Business Analyst to online services open ArcMap, click File > Sign In and use your ArcGIS Online credentials to log in.
 Online access will be available through wizard workflows and geoprocessing tools.
-Addition configurations are set in the Business Analyst Preferences, such as default country dataset.
+Addition configurations are set in the Business Analyst Preferences, such as default country or area dataset.

 Business Analyst contains tools for setting up your own custom data so you can run analyses and create reports.
 The Business Analyst data format is called the Business Analyst datasource, often called BDS Layer or .bds.